redhat-developer-tooling/developer-platform-install/README.md

 Building Installer
 ------------------

-To build installer follow steps below for specific platform.
+To build installer follow steps below for specific platform (please note that 'browser/images' and 'resources' folders contains graphical files which are the copyrighted work of Red Hat).

 #### Windows